 Avoid clingy or transparent clothes.
 And remember that white has a tendency to go see through when wet, so pop a vest top underneath.

-The Best Holi Outfit
+The Best Clothes for Holi

 - Kameez or kurta in white cotton.
 Loose fitting and preferably with long sleeves.
 The more skin you cover, the less chance of staining!

 - Rubber flip flops (the cheap-o bathroom kind) are the best footwear for Holi.
 Avoid leather, which stains easily.

 - Sports bra (as mentioned in the section above).